Doctors Note Logo

 Why Your Doctor Checks for Serious Causes of Bloat and Next Step

-Doctors screen for red-flag symptoms such as sudden pain, unexplained weight loss, bleeding or abdominal swelling to rule out serious causes of bloating like obstruction, tumors or organ disease before recommending simple remedies.
+Doctors evaluate bloating by first screening for red-flag symptoms—sudden pain, unexplained weight loss, bleeding, or abdominal swelling—to rule out serious causes such as bowel obstruction, tumors, or organ disease before recommending simple remedies.

 answer background